Lake-Tuggeranong-College/ngunnawal-country-ryanpreston1/presentations/README.md

 ![Presentation](./images/week1/marpPreviewDisplayed.png)

-2 - On Github, however you will only be able to read the raw markdown, not as a presetnation.
+2 - On Github, however you will only be able to read the raw markdown, not as a presentation.